OpenWorkspace-o1/aws-aurora-pgvector-serverless/README.md

-# AWS Aurora Serverless CDK Project
+# AWS Aurora Pgvector Serverless CDK Project

-This project provides an AWS CDK implementation for deploying an Aurora Serverless v2 cluster with either PostgreSQL or MySQL compatibility.
+This project provides an AWS CDK implementation for deploying an Aurora Serverless v2 cluster with pgvector extension.

 ## Features